 Most of the missions you get from stations in X3: Terran Conflict have ridiculously short timers for no other reason than to make them harder.
 Hey Station Guy, if it's really that important to fetch your Vendor Trash in under 11 minutes, go buy your own freighter.
 Bonus points for Station Guy not telling you how much cargo space said Vendor Trash requires.

 Every single mission in Project Sylpheed is this, but they don't bother to tell you that until the very final mission or some of the DLC missions.
-Adding insult to injury, the main missions of the game all have ten minute time limits regardless of difficulty, but the DLC missions give you THIRTY.
-Makes you wonder what Game Arts and SETA were thinking with this logic in mind.
+Adding insult to injury, the main missions of the game all have ten minute time limits regardless of difficulty, but the DLC missions give you thirty.

 Most missions give you Time Points, which start decreasing after you exceed the time limit for the mission.